steadybit/cli/README.md

 ---

-The Steadybit CLI enables you to define resilience expectations and resilience policies that your infrastructure needs to comply with through configuration files that live next to your code.
-This allows you to implement gitops practices easily.
+The Steadybit CLI enables you to use the Steadybit platform features easier in an automated way and implement e.g. GitOps practices easily.
+You can retrieve, create or adjust experiment designs as well as running them straight away.

 ## Prerequisites